Grim4Reaper/notes-v2/notes/001_Notes/001f_Science/Biology/003 Immunology.md

 The antibody combines with the antigen to form an antigen-antibody complex.
 Each antibody can combine with only one particular antigen.

+When an antigen enters a body, specific cells recognise them These cells are are **antigen-presenting cells (APCs)**, and include dendritic cells, macrophages and undifferentiated B-cells.

+These cells:
+- detect the presence of an antigen
+- engulf the pathogen
+- digest the pathogen, producing small fragments that move to the surface of the cell
+- present the antigen to lymphocytes